 Woven natural textures such as rattan and wicker are big news in interiors this year, and they’re creeping into outdoor spaces too.
 Take your pick from outdoor sofas and dining chairs with woven backs and seats, jute rugs and rattan side tables, all which are great for adding texture and natural appeal to your alfresco area.

 Woven textures such as rattan and wicker are big news in interiors this year, and they’re creeping into outdoor spaces too.
 Add natural appeal and a fresh touch to your space using white chairs with textural, woven details.
 Featured here: Piermont, Attwell Estate, Deanside.

 7. Biophilic design

-Biophilic design, where homes are designed to connect with nature to boost our sense of wellbeing, is a term we’re hearing a lot of in 2021.
+Biophilic design, where homes are designed to connect with nature to boost our sense of wellbeing, is a term we’re hearing a lot at the moment.
 It’s making an impact in outdoor spaces too, with rugged, timber-framed furniture and powder-coated screens with botanical motifs (great for privacy and light control) coming to the fore.